Australia national rugby union team: Notable players

 Gregan, a World Cup-winning scrum-half whose Test career spanned the amateur and professional eras of the sport (1994–2007), is notable as having been the all-time caps leader in international rugby union, with 139 in all (a record since surpassed by Brian O'Driscoll of Ireland).
 He also captained the Wallabies in 59 Tests.

 A further two World Cup winners, Michael Lynagh and Tim Horan, were inducted in 2014 and 2015 respectively when the separate New Zealand-based International Rugby Hall of Fame was merged with the IRB's Hall of Fame.

 Wallabies and Olympic gold medallists from the 1908 tour of the United Kingdom, Tom Richards and Daniel Carroll, were honoured with inductions in 2015 and 2016.
 Both of these men went on to become dual internationals in rugby with Richards playing for the 1910 British Lions and Carroll winning further Olympic gold playing for United States in 1920.
 Both men also received awards for gallantry during their military service in World War I.

 Fly-half Stephen Larkham, a World Cup winner in 1999 and renowned for his drop goal to beat South Africa in the semi-final of that tournament, was admitted to the World Rugby Hall of Fame in 2018.

+Flanker and 111-cap Wallaby George Smith was inducted into the World Rugby Hall of Fame in 2023.
+Fullback and 1999 Rugby World Cup winner Matthew Burke was inducted into the World Rugby Hall of Fame in 2025.